The Value Of Google BigQuery And Google Analytics 360

 This is all so important because BigQuery allows you to import personally-identifiable information (PII) into BigQuery, which is not something that is possible in Google Analytics’ interface.
 Want to understand how your top customers first found your website?
 Once you’ve integrated your data sets, you can write a BigQuery query to generate a report of which marketing sources produced which customers, combining data from your CRM with the behavioral and acquisition information from Google Analytics.
 This will also help you get a better sense of your true “customer lifetime value” (CLV).

 Connect BigQuery Data With Your System

 Perhaps more common, you can export data from BigQuery to another system.
 BigQuery has its own API which helps explain this process.
 With the aforementioned client ID import, we can send data from BigQuery into any data warehouse that will accept a CSV import.
 For example, we might want to summarize web behavior for each customer in Salesforce.
 We could easily obtain the original source/medium information from BigQuery and export it to Salesforce.
 With a little programming work, we might even develop a lead-scoring model for every sales prospect.
-(LunaMetrics actually does this internally ourselves.)
+(We actually do this internally ourselves.)